 - Log into EMS Web App using a user ID that belongs to a Everyday User Security Template containing the Web Administrator Role.
-For information on how to configure a user and/or Everyday User Security Template, see Configure Everyday Users and Configure Security Templates.
+Learn how to Configure Everyday Users and Configure Security Templates.

-- Under the dropdown menu next to your name, click Create Custom Link.
+- On the menu next to your name, click Create Custom Link.

-- Specify the pre-filters that will control what displays when users click your custom link.
+- Specify the prefilters that control what displays when users click your custom link.

 To display a custom logo other than the default logo used for your EMS Web App site, enter the logo filename and server path in the Logo field.
 The logo needs to be stored in the EMS Web App physical directory on your web server (typically, C:\inetpub\wwwroot\EMSWebApp\).

-Select the Collapse Bookings to Reservation-Level option to collapse booking information so that only the reservation information shows.
+Select Collapse Bookings to Reservation-Level to collapse booking information so that only the reservation information shows.